Abdullah Khalifa al-Marri

-Abdullah Khalifa Al Marri (عبدالله خليفة عبيد المري; born 14 August 1965) is a Lieutenant General who serves as the current chief of Dubai Police since 1 March 2017.
+Abdullah Khalifa al-Marri (عبد الله خليفة المري; born 14 August 1965) is a lieutenant general who is the current chief of Dubai Police, having served since 1 March 2017.

-Al Marri is also a member of the Executive Council of the Government of Dubai.
+Al-Marri is also a member of the Executive Council of the Government of Dubai.

 Early life and education

-Al Marri was born in 1965.
+Al-Marri was born in 1965.
 He obtained a bachelor's degree in sociology from United Arab Emirates University in 1991.
 He then joined the Dubai Police Force in 1992, where he went on to obtain a diploma in Police Science in the same year from the Dubai Police Academy.

 Career

 Dubai Police

-Al Marri joined Dubai police in 1992.
+Al-Marri joined Dubai police in 1992.
 In 2004, he became the Director of the police's VIP security department.
 In 2014, he became deputy director of Protective Security and Emergency Department in Dubai Police.

-On 1 March 2017, Al Marri, who was then a Major General, became the 7th Commander-in-Chief of the Dubai Police Force.
+On 1 March 2017, al-Marri, who was then a Major General, became the 7th Commander-in-Chief of the Dubai Police Force.

-In March 2020, Al Marri was promoted to the rank of Lieutenant General.
+In March 2020, al-Marri was promoted to the rank of Lieutenant General.